- I Tried Universal Yums, But Was It Worth The Money? - May 23, 2023

 After I cut open the box, I was able to peek inside to see my package.
 At first, I was greeted by a large silver bag that contained all of my ingredients.
-Also, on the side of the silver bag, there were my recipe cards.
-Now, I would like to say here that I am very grateful for the recipe cards.
-Not only are they easy to keep track of and easy to find, but it’s really convenient to have recipe cards instead of having everything on a laptop or a tablet.
-The recipe cards I can keep a little binder for any recipes that I would like to repeat.
+On the side of the silver bag, there were my recipe cards.

-At the very bottom of a z box that I received inside the bag was an ice pack.
+At the very bottom of the box that I received inside the bag was an ice pack.
 The giant ice pack had instructions and how to recycle it.
-I did keep my every play outside all day, but I received this in February.
+I did keep my EveryPlate outside all day before I brought it inside, but I received this in February.
 It wasn’t hot outside, so I can’t really test how well the ice pack keeps all of the ingredients cold and fresh.

 On top of the ice pack was all of my meat.
-Inside of the cardboard box I was on top of the meat were all of my other ingredients.
-This included my seasonings, pasta, tortilla shells, and vegetables.
+Inside the cardboard box were the rest of the ingredients, including seasonings, pasta, tortilla shells, and vegetables.